lawrennd/talks/_atomic-human/art-and-the-atomic-human-rca.md

 \subsection{Conclusion}

 \slidesincremental{* AI is a moment of:
-1. Tremendous possiblity
+* Tremendous possiblity
-2. Genuine challenge
+* Genuine challenge
 }

 \newslide{Conclusion}

 \slidesincremental{* AI will change ...
 * ... how art is made.
-* ... how design is practiced.
+* ... how design is practiced.}

 \newslide{Conclusion}